Are there flexible and well paid work from home jobs?

 The answer I heard about over and over again was that stay at home moms and dads were doing multiple work from home jobs.
 That’s how they made it work.

-The major benefit of many of these jobs is that you’re your own boss.
-You choose your hours and work as little or as often as you’d like.
+- You choose your hours and work as little or as often as you’d like.
 You can work part time, full time or contract.

 This is a long list!
 I’ve tried to cover a wide range of options so that you can select the ones that make sense for you.